Choosing the best route for climbing Mount Kilimanjaro is hands-down the most important recipe for having a successful Kilimanjaro mountain tour.

 The most important to your success rate is having an experienced and knowledgeable operator who will equip you with all-important preparations you need prior to your climb and of course, giving you skilfully guiding in trekking.

-The branded easy routes are the one with poor success rate while the vice versa is true for the difficulty routes.
+The branded easy routes are the one with a poor success rate while the vice versa is true for the difficult routes.
 A reason for this is also down to the fact that most trekkers who use the easy routes have the tendency of not making proper preparations believing they are going to use an easy route

 The success rate in Kilimanjaro climbing routes differ.

 There are routes with greater success rates while others have their success rates disappointing low.

 According to the old data from Kilimanjaro National Park Authority, the general success rate for all climbers was 45%